 *The WASHINGTON POST Considers the Public Space Committee's Ruling that the Tree House Cannot Remain in Public Space with "The Tree House that Divided a Capitol Hill Neighborhood has to be Moved."
 126

 Comments.
-The article describes the Psychas-Yee's initial reaction to the Commitee's ruling: we will inch our fort back to save it.
+Dana Hedgpeth describes our initial reaction to the Commitee's ruling: we will inch our fort back to save it.

 *The Iconic Magazine for Sport Hunters and Fishermen Considers